freeCodeCamp/freeCodeCamp/guide/english/agile/scrum/index.md

 ---
 ## Scrum

 Scrum is one of the methodologies under the Agile umbrella.
 The name is derived from a method of resuming play in the sport of rugby, in which the entire team moves together to make ground.
 Similarly, a scrum in Agile involves all parts of the team working on the same set of goals.
 In the scrum method, a prioritized list of tasks is presented to the team, and over the course of a "sprint" (usually two weeks), those tasks are completed, in order, by the team.
 This insures that the highest-priority tasks or deliverables are completed before time or funds run out.
+But Scrum has one big problem.
+It's very hard to find a prefect team, that will work good in order to Scrum.

 ### Components of a Scrum